GrahamDeprecated/CMS-Core/README.md

 Please check the system requirements before installing CMS Core.

 To get the latest version of CMS Core, simply require it in your `composer.json` file.

 `"graham-campbell/cms-core": "dev-master"`

 You'll then need to run `composer install` or `composer update` to download it and have the autoloader updated.

 You will need to register many service providers before you attempt to load the CMS Core service provider.
 Open up `app/config/app.php` and add the following to the `providers` key.

 `'GrahamCampbell\Queuing\QueuingServiceProvider'`
 `'GrahamCampbell\HTMLMin\HTMLMinServiceProvider'`
 `'GrahamCampbell\Security\SecurityMinServiceProvider'`
 `'GrahamCampbell\Binput\BinputServiceProvider'`
 `'GrahamCampbell\Passwd\PasswdServiceProvider'`
 `'GrahamCampbell\Navigation\NavigationServiceProvider'`

 Once CMS Core is installed, you need to register the service provider.
 Open up `app/config/app.php` and add the following to the `providers` key.

 `'GrahamCampbell\CMSCore\CMSCoreServiceProvider'`

+## Usage

+There is currently no usage documentation besides the [API Documentation](http://grahamcampbell.github.io/CMS-Core ) for CMS Core.

+You may see an example of implementation in [Bootstrap CMS](https://github.com/GrahamCampbell/Bootstrap-CMS).
+[CMS CloudFlare](https://github.com/GrahamCampbell/CMS-CloudFlare), [CMS Contact](https://github.com/GrahamCampbell/CMS-Contact), and [CMS LogViewer](https://github.com/GrahamCampbell/CMS-LogViewer) are all examples of extensions.

 ## Updating Your Fork